How hot is it?

 If you barbecue often using indirect heat (e.g. roast chicken, pork ribs, ribs of beef), look for a barbecue with that feature.

-There are really two ways of knowing how hot a charcoal fire is.
-One is to use the thermometer in the lid of your barbecue, that is, if your unit has one.
-If you cook often with indirect heat (barbecued chicken, pork ribs, prime rib), look for a unit with that feature.
-Otherwise you will be tempted to lift the lid too often, just to see how the briquettes are doing, and that causes troublesome peaks and valleys in your cooking temperatures.
+Otherwise you will be tempted to lift the lid too often, just to see how the coals are doing and that causes troublesome peaks and valleys in your cooking temperatures.

 The Hand Test

 The other way to gauge the heat of the coals is to extend your palm over the charcoal at a safe distance.

 Imagine that a beer can is standing on the cooking grill, right over the coals.

 If your palm was resting on the top of the can, it would be 12 cm from the cooking grill.